Vulnerable customer information

 This register has been set up to help protect our gas and electricity customers who may be particularly vulnerable to disconnection during the winter months for reasons of advanced age, physical, sensory, intellectual, or mental health.

-We also offer alternative forms of communication for our hearing-impaired customers such as social media, website query forms and web chat.
+We also offer alternative forms of communication for our hearing-impaired customers such as social media and website query forms.
 For our visually impaired customers we offer a braille or talking bill service.

 If you or someone you care for need any of these services, please let us know by registering below.